-Universal Criteria 1,13,18, 20
+Universal Criteria 1,13,20

-- Must be prescribed by, or in consultation with, a specialist in: allergy, immunology, hematology, pulmonology, or medical genetics; AND - Will not be used in combination with other prophylactic therapies targeting C1 inhibitor (i.e., Cinryze) or kallikrein (i.e., Takhzyro or Orladeyo); AND - Confirmation the patient is avoiding the following possible triggers for HAE attacks: - Estrogen-containing oral contraceptive agents AND hormone replacement therapy; AND - Antihypertensive agents containing ACE inhibitors or angiotensin II receptor blockers (ARBs); AND - Dipeptidyl peptidase IV (DPP-IV) inhibitors (e.g., sitagliptin); AND - Neprilysin inhibitors (e.g., sacubitril); AND
+- Must be prescribed by, or in consultation with, a specialist in allergy, immunology, hematology, pulmonology, or medical genetics; AND - Will not be used in combination with other prophylactic therapies targeting C1 inhibitor (e.g., Haegarda etc.) or kallikrein (e.g., Takhzyro, Orladeyo, etc.); AND

+- Confirmation the patient is avoiding the following possible triggers for HAE attacks: - Estrogen-containing oral contraceptive agents AND hormone replacement therapy; AND - Antihypertensive agents containing ACE inhibitors or angiotensin II receptor blockers (ARBs); AND - o Dipeptidyl peptidase IV (DPP-IV) inhibitors (e.g., sitagliptin, etc.); AND - Neprilysin inhibitors (e.g., sacubitril); AND

-Prophylaxis to prevent Hereditary Angioedema (HAE) attacks † Φ ^{1,13,18,19,20}
+Prophylaxis Against Hereditary Angioedema (HAE) Attacks † Φ ^{1,3,13,20,21,22}

-- Patient has a history of one of the following criteria for long-term HAE prophylaxis: - History of at least one severe HAE attack per month (i.e., airway swelling, debilitating cutaneous or gastrointestinal episodes) - \circ Patient is disabled more than 5 days per month by HAE - \circ $\;$ History of at least one laryngeal attack caused by HAE; AND $\;$ - Treatment with "on-demand" therapy (i.e., Kalbitor, Firazyr, Ruconest, or Berinert) did not provide satisfactory control or access to "on-demand therapy" is limited; AND - Patient has one of the following clinical presentations consistent with a HAE subtype§, which must be confirmed by repeat blood testing (treatment for acute attack should not be delayed for confirmatory testing):
+- Patient has one of the clinical presentations listed below consistent with a HAE subtype§, which must be confirmed by repeat blood testing (treatment for acute attack should not be delayed for confirmatory testing); AND - Patient is receiving treatment as short-term HAE prophylaxis prior to a procedure (i.e. dental or medical procedure); OR - Patient has a history of one of the following criteria for long-term HAE prophylaxis: - History of at least one severe HAE attack per month (i.e., airway swelling, debilitating cutaneous or gastrointestinal episodes) - Patient is disabled more than 5 days per month by HAE - History of at least one laryngeal attack caused by HAE; AND - Treatment with "on-demand" therapy (i.e., Kalbitor, Firazyr, Ruconest, or Berinert) did not provide satisfactory control or access to "on-demand" therapy is limited

-HAE I (C1-Inhibitor deficiency) §^{13,18,19,20}
+HAE I (C1-Inhibitor deficiency) § ^{13,20,21,22}

-- Low C1 inhibitor (C1-INH) antigenic level (C1-INH antigenic level below the lower limit of normal as defined by the laboratory performing the test); AND - Low C4 level (C4 below the lower limit of normal as defined by the laboratory performing the test); AND - Low C1-INH functional level (C1-INH functional level below the lower limit of normal as defined by the laboratory performing the test); AND - Patient has a family history of HAE; OR - Acquired angioedema has been ruled out (i.e., patient onset of symptoms occur prior to 30 years of age, normal C1q levels, patient does not have underlying disease such as lymphoma or benign monoclonal gammopathy [MGUS], etc.) - HAE II (C1-Inhibitor dysfunction) §^{18,20} - Normal to elevated C1-INH antigenic level; AND - Low C4 level (C4 below the lower limit of normal as defined by the laboratory performing the test); AND - Low C1-INH functional level (C1-INH functional level below the lower limit of normal as defined by the laboratory performing the test)
+- Low C1 inhibitor (C1-INH) antigenic level (C1-INH antigenic level below the lower limit of normal as defined by the laboratory performing the test); AND - Low C4 level (C4 below the lower limit of normal as defined by the laboratory performing the test); AND - Low C1-INH functional level (C1-INH functional level below the lower limit of normal as defined by the laboratory performing the test); AND - Patient has a family history of HAE; OR - Acquired angioedema has been ruled out (i.e., patient onset of symptoms occur prior to 30 years of age, normal C1q levels, patient does not have underlying disease such as lymphoma or benign monoclonal gammopathy [MGUS], etc.)

+HAE II (C1-Inhibitor dysfunction) § 20,22

+- Normal to elevated C1-INH antigenic level; AND - Low C4 level (C4 below the lower limit of normal as defined by the laboratory performing the test); AND - Low C1-INH functional level (C1-INH functional level below the lower limit of normal as defined by the laboratory performing the test)

-HAE with normal C1INH (formerly known as HAE III) §^{18,19}
+HAE with normal C1INH (formerly known as HAE III) § 20,21,22